meetdeng/tandem/README.md

-# Tandem - Couples Finance Splitter
+# Tandem - Splitwise for couples

 🚀 **[Try it live here!](https://meetdeng.github.io/tandem)**

-A simple tool for couples to split shared expenses from bank/credit card statements.
+A simple tool for couples to upload, categorize, and view your split expenses from bank/credit card statements.

 ## How to use:
 1. Enter both partner names